-We recorded net restructuring expense of \$13.2 million in the aggregate in 2015, 2014 and 2013, comprised of \$12.5 million for severance and related costs, \$0.5 million for the consolidation of certain facilities and \$0.2 million for the write-off of assets associated with the headcount reduction and facilities consolidations.
-We initiated a new restructuring plan in April 2015 pursuant to which we reduced our workforce by approximately 150 positions, or 12.5% of our worldwide workforce.
+We recorded net restructuring expense of \$10.5 million in the aggregate in 2016, 2015 and 2014, comprised of \$9.9 million for severance and related costs, \$0.4 million for the consolidation of certain facilities and \$0.2 million for the write-off of assets associated with the headcount reduction and facilities consolidations.

-These restructurings and any future restructurings, should it become necessary for us to continue to restructure our business due to worldwide market conditions or other factors that reduce the demand for our products and services, could adversely affect our ability to execute our business strategy in a number of ways, including through:
+Our current restructuring and any future restructuring, should it become necessary for us to continue to restructure our business due to worldwide market conditions or other factors that reduce the demand for our products and services, could adversely affect our ability to execute our business strategy in a number of ways, including through:

-- loss of key employees; - diversion of management's attention from normal daily operations of the business; - · diminished ability to respond to customer requirements related to both products and services;
+- · loss of key employees; - diversion of management's attention from normal daily operations of the business; - diminished ability to respond to customer requirements related to both products and services; - decrease in cash and profits related to severance payments and facility termination costs; - disruption of our engineering and manufacturing processes, which could adversely affect our ability to introduce new products and to deliver products both on a timely basis and in accordance with the highest quality standards; and/or - reduced ability to execute effectively internal administrative processes, including the implementation of key information technology programs.

-- decrease in cash and profits related to severance payments and facility termination costs; - disruption of our engineering and manufacturing processes, which could adversely affect our ability to introduce new products and to deliver products both on a timely basis and in accordance with the highest quality standards; and/or - reduced ability to execute effectively internal administrative processes, including the implementation of key information technology programs.
+If we fail to realize the anticipated benefits from our recent acquisitions on a timely basis, or at all, our business and financial condition may be adversely affected.

-If we fail to realize the anticipated benefits from our acquisitions of PT and the SDN Business on a timely basis, or at all, our business and financial condition may be adversely affected.
+We may fail to realize the anticipated benefits from our recent acquisitions on a timely basis, or at all, for a variety of reasons, including but not limited to the following:

-We may fail to realize the anticipated benefits from our acquisitions of PT and/or the SDN Business on a timely basis, or at all, for a variety of reasons, including but not limited to the following:
+- problems or delays in assimilating or transitioning to us the acquired assets, operations, systems, processes, controls, technologies, products or personnel; - loss of acquired customer accounts; - unanticipated costs associated with the acquisitions; - failure to identify in the due diligence process or assess the magnitude of certain liabilities we assumed in the acquisitions, which could result in unexpected litigation or regulatory exposure, unfavorable accounting treatment, unexpected increases in taxes due, significant issues with product quality or development or other adverse effects on our business or consolidated financial statements; - multiple or overlapping product lines as a result of the acquisitions that are offered, priced and supported differently, which could cause customer confusion and delays: - higher than anticipated costs in continuing support and development of acquired products; - diversion of management's attention from our core business and the challenges of managing larger and more widespread operations from the acquisitions; - adverse effects on existing business relationships of Sonus, the SDN Business and/or Taqua with respective suppliers, licensors, contract manufacturers, customers, distributors, resellers and industry experts; - significant impairment, exit and/or restructuring charges if the products or technologies acquired in the acquisitions do not meet our sales expectations or are unsuccessful;

-- problems or delays in assimilating or transitioning to us the acquired assets, operations, systems, processes, controls, technologies, products or personnel; - loss of acquired customer accounts; - unanticipated costs associated with the acquisitions; - failure to identify in the due diligence process or assess the magnitude of certain liabilities we assumed in the acquisitions, which could result in unexpected litigation or regulatory exposure, unfavorable accounting treatment, unexpected increases in taxes due, significant issues with product quality or development or other adverse effects on our business or consolidated financial statements; - multiple or overlapping product lines as a result of the acquisitions that are offered, priced and supported differently, which could cause customer confusion and delays; - higher than anticipated costs in continuing support and development of acquired products; - diversion of management's attention from our core business and the challenges of managing larger and more widespread operations from the acquisitions; - adverse effects on existing business relationships of Sonus, PT and/or the SDN Business with respective suppliers, licensors, contract manufacturers, customers, distributors, resellers and industry experts; - significant impairment, exit and/or restructuring charges if the products or technologies acquired in the acquisitions do not meet our sales expectations or are unsuccessful; - insufficient revenue to offset increased expenses associated with the acquisitions; - risks associated with entering markets in which we have no or limited prior experience; - potential loss of the employees we acquired in the acquisitions or our own employees; and/or - failure to properly integrate internal controls and financial systems of the combined companies.
+- insufficient revenue to offset increased expenses associated with the acquisitions; - risks associated with entering markets in which we have no or limited prior experience; - potential loss of the employees we acquired in the acquisitions or our own employees; and/or - failure to properly integrate internal controls and financial systems of the combined companies.

-If we are not able to successfully manage these issues, the anticipated benefits and efficiencies of the PT and/or the SDN Business acquisitions may not be realized fully or at all, or may take longer to realize than expected, and our ability to compete, our revenue and gross margins and our results of operations may be adversely affected.
+If we are not able to successfully manage these issues, the anticipated benefits and efficiencies of our recent acquisitions may not be realized fully or at all, or may take longer to realize than expected, and our ability to compete, our revenue and gross margins and our results of operations may be adversely affected.